salesforce/apollo/README.md

 ### Building Apollo Isolate Enclaves

-Currently, the integration between Eclipse and Graalvm is a bit....  interesting.
-Consequently, generation of Apollo shard enclave shared libraries is delegated to the *isolate*  profile.
-When you run this profile, you'll also need to set the property *eclipse.graalvm.jdk.workaround=true*.
-Yes, I know, what a PITA.
-Apologies, but to quote Martin Blank, "it's not me".
+Generation of Apollo shard enclave shared libraries is delegated to the *isolate*  profile:

-Anyhow, this is all done so that, if you so choose, you can actually import the *[isolates](isolates/README.md)* module into Eclipse without tearing your hair out.
-To perform the isolate build:

-    mvn clean install -Pisolates -Declipse.graalvm.jdk.workaround=true
+    mvn clean install -Pisolates

-This will add the *[isolates](isolates/README.md)* modules to the build as well as adding the *org.graalvm.sdk* java module dependency so the *isolates* module can build correctly.
+This will add the *[isolates](isolates/README.md)* modules to the build.

 ### Platform Specific Domain Socket Support